Do You Still Pay Child Support with 50/50 Custody in Texas? Discover the Facts

 Significant Changes in Circumstances

-If there are substantial shifts in income, the child’s needs, or other relevant elements, modifications to child support can be implemented.
+If substantial shifts occur in income, the child’s needs, or other relevant elements, we can implement modifications to child support.
 For instance, a decrease in income, changes in the child’s needs, or alterations in the parents’ financial circumstances would necessitate a modification in child support.

 In Texas, a significant change in circumstances for modifying child support may include: